juicedata/juicefs-csi-driver/docs/en/examples/cache-dir.md

 ## Static provisioning

+By default, the cache path is `/var/jfsCache`, which CSI will mount into the mount pod.
 You can set cache directory in `spec.mountOptions` of PV (Persistent Volume):

 ```yaml
 apiVersion: v1